3 months Premium FREE

 ⚠ What to Watch

-- • The trailing dividend yield of 1.87% (and forward yield of 1.52%) falls significantly below the strategy's 3% minimum requirement for income generation.
+- • The trailing dividend yield of 1.56% falls significantly below the strategy's minimum 3% threshold, limiting immediate income generation for yield-focused investors.

 📊 Historical Trends (10 Years)